|

 that we feel uneasy because we have been trained - like Pavlov's dog -

+to recoil from any explicit discussion of race.
 Let's test Brimelow's theory of emotional conditioning with just a couple

 of illustrations of data.
 Here and now is the setting for our experimental